se-edu/learningresources/contents/staticAnalysis/checkStyle.md

 - [IntelliJ Integration](https://plugins.jetbrains.com/idea/plugin/1065-checkstyle-idea)

 ### Available Configurations (Pre-defined Rule Sets)
 There are two widely used configurations: [Sun Code Conversions](http://www.oracle.com/technetwork/java/javase/documentation/codeconvtoc-136057.html) and [Google Java Style](http://checkstyle.sourceforge.net/reports/google-java-style.html).
-They have already included common checks.
+Some common rules are already included in these configurations.

 ### How does it work
-CheckStyle will use [ANTLR](http://www.antlr.org) to parse your code into a [AST(Abstract Syntax Tree)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) and visit it in a [DFS(Depth First Search)](https://en.wikipedia.org/wiki/Depth-first_search) patter to check violations.
+CheckStyle will use [ANTLR](http://www.antlr.org) to parse your code into a [AST(Abstract Syntax Tree)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) and visit it in a [DFS(Depth First Search)](https://en.wikipedia.org/wiki/Depth-first_search) pattern to check violations.
+Thus, it is necessary to make the code compilable in order for the ANTLR to work.
 You can view the syntax tree using [CheckStyle Grammar Tree Viewer](http://checkstyle.sourceforge.net/writingchecks.html#The_Checkstyle_SDK_Gui)

 ### Developer (Customisation)
 - [Writing Checks](http://checkstyle.sourceforge.net/writingchecks.html) (I want to write my own check for Java code.)